cognitom/personal-env/workspace/README.md

 ## 2. Add a DNS record

-Add a new DNS record for the private IP address in Cloud DNS.
+Add a new DNS record for the private IP address manually in Cloud DNS.

 ## 3. Connect to VM